 We manufacture, export, distribute, trade and supply high-quality Chlorhexidine in Gujarat, India.
 We offer a wide range of packaging options that maintain its purity and effectiveness.
-Chlorhexidine is produced by Shreeji Pharma International, a leading manufacturer, exporter, distributor, and supplier in Gujarat, India.
+It is produced by Shreeji Pharma International, a leading manufacturer, exporter, distributor, and supplier in Gujarat, India.
 Regulatory support is provided to all products manufactured & provided by the company.
-We export chlorhexidine primarily to Gulf, South East Asia, African, and CIS countries, and even to countries in Latin America, Central America, and even Europe, which is a growing market for us.
+We export it primarily to Gulf, South East Asia, African, and CIS countries, and even to countries in Latin America, Central America, and even Europe, which is a growing market for us.

 - Cas No. 55-56-1

 - Appearance: white powder

 Chlorhexidine is an antimicrobial biguanide that is used as an antiseptic and as an antibiotic in the treatment of oral inflammation.
 As an antiseptic, it is one of the most common solutions available today for skin and mucous membranes.
 It consists of two 4-chlorophenyl rings and two biguanide groups linked to a central hexamethylene chain, constituting a catalytic bis-guanide.